Brooklyn NSW is a quaint village located at the entrance of the Hawkesbury River and along the Sydney - Newcastle train line.

 The railway line and the Hawkesbury River Bridge shaped Brooklyn in becoming what it is today.
 An accessible village for a short getaway...

-Have breakfast or lunch at Brooklyn Tuckshop on Bridge Street.
+Brooklyn Tuckshop (this restaurant is now closed) serve great breakfasts and lunches.
 Try the Signature Toastie.
 It's made with green relish, Gruyère cheese, smoked ham, handmade butter and sourdough bread.
 It smells as good as it tastes.
 As you can see...

 They make cappuccinos with full cream Jersey milk.